 Learn about our new Parent Involvement books with a QR Reader app.
 Find directions on downloading the app under the Media Center PDF Documents.

 2. Earn 30 minutes towards informational hours for articles at this site: Mindset Videos and Resources for PI Time.
-Credit till be awarded to only one parent for a maximum of 4.0 hours per household.
+Credit will be awarded only once to one parent for a maximum of 4.0 hours per household.

 3. Earn informational hours by reading a Parent Involvement book to earn two informational hours per book after successfully completing a 10 question quiz.
-We've added the following books to our collection:
+Checkout books and complete tests between 7:30 a.m. and 3:15 p.m.

 4. Earn service hours by purchasing books listed under STUDENT REQUESTS.